 With help from Lauren, we’ve put together five sleep regression solutions.

 1. Keep a routine

-At this age, babies need roughly six to eight hours of sleep at night.
+At this age, babies need roughly 12 to 17 hours of sleep each day, split into around three or four daytime naps and around 6 to 8 hours of sleep at night.

 To make sure they’re hitting those hours, try a sleep routine that encourages them to unwind before bed.